concord-consortium/glossary-plugin/README.md

 ## Deployment

-Production releases to S3 are based on the contents of the /dist folder and are built automatically by Travis for each branch pushed to GitHub and each merge into production.
+Production releases to S3 are based on the contents of the /dist folder and are built automatically by GitHub.

 Merges into production are deployed to https://glossary-plugin.concord.org.